EvanGee/CCSDS_FileDeliveryProtocol/README.md

 by linking the .h files to our INCLUDES in our makefile.
 INCLUDES += /path/to/libcsp/include

-The last thing you need to do to let this app integrate seemlessly with csp, is to make sure that CSP_NETWORK is defined in port.h
+The last thing you need to do to let this app integrate seamlessly with csp, is to make sure that CSP_NETWORK is defined in port.h and csp_server_provider.c is  uncommented in the makefile.

 run make to compile!

 ### Compiling with FreeRTOS:
-The best way to compile with FreeRTOS is to do the same thing as we did with libscp -- create a .a file, and link to the .h files.
+The best way to compile with FreeRTOS is to do the same thing as we did with libscp -- create an .a file, and link to the .h files.

 There are examples to help you with linking in the makefile.

-Once again, make sure that FREE_RTOS_PORT is definted in port.h and that POSIX_PORT is not defined.
+Once again, make sure that FREE_RTOS_PORT is defined in port.h and that POSIX_PORT is not defined.

 run make to compile!

 # Getting started:

-The app has some startup requirements. init the app with:
+init the app with:

     FTP *app = init_ftp(my_cfdp_id);
     if (app == NULL) {